awsdocs/amazon-ecs-developer-guide/doc_source/basic-service-params.md

 This procedure covers creating a service with the basic service definition parameters that are required\.
 After you have configured these parameters, you can create your service or move on to the procedures for optional service definition configuration, such as configuring your service to use a load balancer\.

+**Note**
+If your cluster is configured with a default capacity provider strategy, you will only be able to create a service using the default capacity provider strategy when using the console\.
+Likewise, if no default capacity provider is defined, you will only be able to use a launch type when creating a service using the console\.
+It is not currently possible to have a mixed strategy using both capacity providers and launch types in the console\.

 **To configure the basic service definition parameters**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.